yuzhoumo/ansible-reverse-proxy/README.md

 - If running on macOS: install `passlib` and `bcrypt==3.2.2` via pip

 ## Playbooks
-- `bootstrap`: Run on first-time set up for SSH user/port and firewall configs
+- `bootstrap`: Run once on first-time setup for SSH user/port and firewall configs
-- `main`: Set up system and reverse proxy (can be run multiple times)
+- `main`: Set up host system and reverse proxy (can be run multiple times)

 ## Ansible Vault Secrets
 Edit secrets using `ansible-vault edit group_vars/vault.yml`.
 The host is set